Anonys-sky/SoloFraud/README.md

 ### Ethical/Responsible Use of AI
 SoloFraud strictly adheres to Google's AI Principles.
-- **Privacy:** Message analysis occurs statistically; no Personally Identifiable Information (PII) is stored or retained.
+- **Privacy Enforcement**: Message analysis is statistical; no PII is retained.
-- **Bias:** The RAG prompt context is grounded purely in financial/technical realities (URLs, numbers), avoiding demographic profiling.
+- **Safety First**: Grounded in Malaysian threat context to avoid hallucinations.
+- **Transparency**: Clear risk verdicts with confidence scoring.

 ---
 *Built with ❤️ for Malaysia.
-"Bridging the gap between theory and execution."*
+"Advancing The Nation, Building Solutions With Google AI."*